Bitlend-protocol/bitlend-docs/docs/pages/v1/governance.md

 ## Introduction

-The Compound protocol is governed and upgraded by COMP token-holders, using three distinct components; the [COMP](https://etherscan.io/token/0xc00e94cb662c3520282e6f5717214004a7f26888){:target="_blank"} token, governance module ([Governor Bravo](https://etherscan.io/address/0xc0da02939e1441f497fd74f78ce7decb17b66529){:target="_blank"}), and [Timelock](https://etherscan.io/address/0x6d903f6003cca6255d85cca4d3b5e5146dc33925#code){:target="_blank"}.
+The Bitlend protocol is governed and upgraded by COMP token-holders, using three distinct components; the [COMP](https://etherscan.io/token/0xc00e94cb662c3520282e6f5717214004a7f26888){:target="_blank"} token, governance module ([Governor Bravo](https://etherscan.io/address/0xc0da02939e1441f497fd74f78ce7decb17b66529){:target="_blank"}), and [Timelock](https://etherscan.io/address/0x6d903f6003cca6255d85cca4d3b5e5146dc33925#code){:target="_blank"}.
 Together, these contracts allow the community to propose, vote, and implement changes through the administrative functions of a cToken or the Comptroller.
 Proposals can modify system parameters, support new markets, or add entirely new functionality to the protocol.

 COMP token-holders can delegate their voting rights to themselves, or an address of their choice.
 Addresses delegated at least  25,000 COMP can create governance proposals; any address can lock 100 COMP to create an Autonomous Proposal, which becomes a governance proposal after being delegated 25,000 COMP.